 How it works?

-We want youth organisations, schools and charities working with young people to host Feels FM activities in September and October, by ordering a Feels FM Activity Pack from us.
+We want youth organisations, schools and charities working with young people to host Feels FM activities, by ordering an activity pack from us.

 Whatever you are feeling, whatever is worrying you, it’s okay to talk about that, and it’s okay not to be okay.

 Growing up can be stressful and there are lots of things that worry young people.
 If you're reading this as a young person we want adults to take your concerns seriously.